GuilhermeTozziMafra/Gerador-de-Senhas/README.md

-# Gerador de Senhas
+# Password Generator
-## Segue em anexo o projeto sobre um Gerador de Senhas automático de senhas utilizando as linguagens *HTML, CSS & JS*.
+## Below shows the project about an automatic password generator using *HTML, CSS & JS* languages.